 Davilak, now part of Manning Park, was one of Cockburn’s only large and wealthy family estates.
-The land was bought up in the 1840s by British entrepreneur Henry Manning, patriarch of a successful shipping company with offices all over the colonial world, and would become a home for his descendants for the next century.
+The land was bought up in the 1840s by British entrepreneur Henry Manning, patriarch of a successful building and merchandising company, and would become a home for Manning family descendants for the next century.

 The Manning family origins

 Though Henry Manning was responsible for bringing the Manning name to Western Australia, he never reached its shores himself.
 Instead, he sent his younger brother Charles to be the family representative in the Swan River Colony, expanding the Manning empire across the globe.